 Because it’s a natural material, leather needs a little more care and attention than other surfaces in your car.
 If you don’t maintain it regularly, its colour and shine can fade, and it may even start to weather and crack if it starts to dry out.

 Treating leather with an oil-based product is the best way to keep it looking its best – provided it’s the right kind of oil that is.
 We’ve seen some websites suggesting that you can use olive oil on car seats, but this will only make them greasy and may give them a weird smell.

-Instead of cooking oils, treat your leather seats with a dedicated leather protection cream.
+Instead of cooking oils, treat your leather seats with a dedicated leather conditioning cream.
 These kinds of treatments contain natural oils like lanolin, which will nourish and protect the material while giving it a great shine.

 2. Removing Stains from Vinyl and Leather with Toothpaste

 Like olive oil above, you’ll find people recommending this for cleaning, but again it’s not specially developed for leather or vinyl, and could be too abrasive.
 Using a specialist leather cream will make sure your surfaces are both clean and cared for.